Samkth123/KTH-md/Execution/lecture 7/Lecture 7.md

 ==- electric bike market we know has many players, because if there only was lik 2 big players we would most likely know their names
 	- ex not everyone has a car but know about ex Volvo and such==

+How can a venture develop sustianable competitive advantage